elixir-geolix/geolix/README.md

 ### Loading errors

-Erros occuring during database load are sent to `Logger` with level `:error`.
+Erros occurring during database load are sent to `Logger` with level `:error`.
 The contain an atom with the specific error (like `:enoent`) and, in some cases, are more readable error message.